American Bobtail Diseases: Everything you need to know about this fascinating cat breed

 Causes and symptoms

-Hip dysplasia is a genetic disorder in which the hip joints do not fit properly into the hip socket.
-This can lead to pain and restricted movement.
+Hip dysplasia is a genetic condition in which the hip joints do not fit properly into the hip socket.
+This can lead to pain and limited mobility.
 Symptoms include:

 • Limping or reluctance to move